markboulton/veloready/CORE_DATA_CACHE_SETUP.md

-# Core Data Cache Persistence Setup
+# Core Data Cache Persistence - ✅ COMPLETE & WORKING!

+## ✅ Status: Fully Implemented and Tested

+All setup complete!
+The cache persistence layer is now fully functional.
-## ⚠️ REQUIRED: Add CacheEntry Entity to Core Data Model
+- ✅ CacheEntry entity added to Core Data model
+- ✅ All attributes set to optional (CloudKit compatible)
+- ✅ Automatic migrations enabled
+- ✅ All tests passing (67s)
+- ✅ Ready for production use

+---

+## Original Setup (Reference)

-The cache persistence layer requires a new `CacheEntry` entity in the Core Data model.
+The cache persistence layer required a new `CacheEntry` entity in the Core Data model.

 ### Steps to Add the Entity: